 With the advent of vehicle finance and PCP, the average length of ownership per vehicle is decreasing all the time – given that just under 80% of all new cars are sold on PCP finance now in 2019, and the average term is 34 months (just under 3 years), you can expect the average number of keepers to increase generally over time.
 Why?
 Because people are keeping their cars for less time than previously.

-In days of old, the common method to buy a car was cash, but now that easy borrowing and low interest rates are all the rage, the car industry has gotten in on the act, so much so that more new cars are sold on finance than are sold cash (outright purchase) – by a factor of 5.
+In days of old, the common method to buy a car was with cash, but now that easy borrowing and low interest rates are all the rage, the car industry has gotten in on the act: so much so that more new cars are sold on finance than are sold by outright purchase – to a factor of 5 to 1!